-Washington, D.C., Oct.
-30 – Gov. Jerry Brown has proclaimed October 2018 to be Disability Employment Awareness Month in California.
+Washington D.C., Oct.
+30 – Governor Matt Bevin has declared October as National Disability Employment Awareness Month (NDEAM) in Kentucky.

-This proclamation followed a tremendous year of job growth for Californians with disabilities.
-Last year, across the Golden State, 19,398 people with disabilities got new jobs. [continue reading…]
+This proclamation follows a tremendous year of job growth for Kentuckians with disabilities who got 18,349 new jobs. [continue reading…]